morarupasukaru/gamebooks-assistant/README.md

 The "Business" goal is to be able to play a gamebook with a book in a hand and a smartphone in the other hand.

+## Version available on GitHub

+As the VanillaJS version is not finished (see Project History); the provided version of the application on [GitHub](http://morarupasukaru.github.io/gamebooks-assistant/) is the version of 2016 with AngularJS framework.

 ## Installation